Procurement Glossary

 FAQ

-What is the difference between expediting and normal order tracking?
+What distinguishes expediting from normal order tracking?

 When should expediting be used?

-What are the costs of expediting?
+What costs are incurred by expediting?

 How can expediting be automated?